 A bitter huff burst from Kate.
 “Well, he’s smarter than I thought he was, I’ll give him that.”
-She stood, slowly walking across the kitchen floor.
-“So, this whole time…” She leaned back onto the edge of the kitchen counter, crossing her arms.
+She stood.
+Slowly walking across the kitchen floor, she processed aloud, “So, this whole time…” She leaned back against the edge of the marble kitchen counter, crossing her arms.
 “It really was just about my money.”
 She shook her head, whispering, “How could I have been so stupid?”

 “He must’ve been careful if you never suspected.”

 “I’m glad there was only three hundred thousand in that account.”